-DNC 2020 day 4: How to watch Joe Biden
+DNC 2020 Day 4: How to watch Joe Biden

-The final session of the Democratic National Convention starts tonight, and will include performances from John Legend with Common, and The Chicks.
+The final session of the Democratic National Convention starts tonight, and will include performances from John Legend, Common and The Chicks.
 On Monday, the Democratic Party nominated former Vice President Joe Biden as its presidential candidate.
 The DNC, originally planned for Milwaukee, is noticeably different this year, with most events taking place virtually due to the coronavirus pandemic.

-On Thursday night, we'll hear from speakers including Biden, Michael Bloomberg, Pete Buttigieg and the Biden family.
+On Thursday night, we'll hear from speakers including Biden, Mike Bloomberg, Pete Buttigieg and the Biden family.
 See the full speaker schedule below.

-Read more at CBS News: DNC Day 1 live blog and DNC Day 2 live blog
+Read more at CBS News: DNC Day 1 live blog, DNC Day 2 live blog, DNC Day 3 updates

-Biden, who served eight years as Barack Obama's vice president, is running against President Donald Trump in the November 2020 election.
+Biden, who served eight years as vice president to former President Barack Obama, is running against President Donald Trump in the November 2020 election.
 More Americans than usual are expected to use mail-in and absentee voting during the election season because of the pandemic.
 Election day is Tuesday, Nov.
 3.

 Delayed by about a month, the DNC began Monday, Aug.
 17, and runs through Aug.
 20. Speeches will be streamed from 9 to 11 p.m.
 ET (6 to 8 p.m.
 PT) each night.
 Here's how you can watch, including free online options.